Sierra Suroeste: Renaissance

 The territory experienced a great population boom and flourishing of local economies when the Knights Templar took control of the area.
 The Templar founded the municipality of Zahínos as a military fortification, and which was later expanded to become a castle, around which the town grew.
 In 1312 CE, Pope Clement V dissolved the Order of the Templar, and the Knights' lands and titles were transferred to the Spanish crown.
 The Knights mounted a resistance in Jerez de los Caballeros, and were summarily executed in the castle nearby.
 The tower in which their throats were slit is now known as the Torre Sangrienta (literally, the bleeding tower).

 The various municipalities that today make up the comarca were then divided among a number of nobles.
 Oliva de la Frontera, Valencia del Mombuey, and Salvaleón belonged to the Duchy of Feria.
 Valle de Matamoro and Jerez de los Caballero fell under the control of the Order of Santiago.
 Fregenal de la Sierra and Higuera la Real became a part of Sevilla.

 A number of well-known conquistadors came from Sierra Suroeste, such as Alonso Rodríguez Santos and Hernando de Soto.
-Perhaps the most famous of these was Vasco Núñez de Balboa, who was born in Jerez de los Caballeros, and who is best known for conquering Panamá and discovering the Pacific ocean.
+Perhaps the most famous of these was Vasco Núñez de Balboa, who was born in Jerez de los Caballeros, and who is best known for conquering Panama and discovering the Pacific Ocean.